Pet Care Home

 Foods and Feeding

-Since they are omnivores, the Pearl Gourami will generally eat all kinds of live, fresh, and flake foods.
+The Pearl Gouramis are omnivorous, in the wild they feed on crustaceans, insect larvae, and zooplankton.
+In the aquarium these fish will generally eat all kinds of live, fresh, and flake foods.
 To keep a good balance give them a quality flake or pellet food as the base to the diet.
-Supplement this with live foods such as white worms, blood worms, brine shrimp, or any other suitable substitute.
-Vegetable tablets can be offered as well.
+Supplementation should include white worms, blood worms, brine shrimp, or any other suitable substitute.
+Fresh vegetables and vegetable tablets can be offered as well.
+Generally feed once or twice a day.

 • Diet Type: Omnivore